-For the fourth year in a row, Pilot Flying J is celebrating the unsung heroes of our nation’s roadways – the professional drivers that keep our country moving – with the fourth annual Road Warrior contest.
+Pilot Flying J celebrated the unsung heroes of our nation’s roadways – the professional drivers that keep our country moving – with the fourth annual Road Warrior contest.
 Read more details on past winners, and stay tuned for our 2017 winners’ stories this spring.

 Jacqueline Rocha is a dedicated advocate for professional driving with ambitious plans to start a nonprofit organization aimed at recruiting young women in the industry.
 Rocha’s love for keeping America moving forward and the camaraderie she's built with other drivers on the road inspired her goal to create an educational support system for millennials interested in pro driving.
 Since graduating with her commercial driver’s license at the age of 21, she’s been passionate about encouraging her generation and females alike to consider careers in trucking while also learning all she can from other veteran drivers.